Try Learn To Skate for Free

 Enrolling in Learn To Skate/Learn To Play

 Registration and payment:

 For the registration form and other important documents please go the Documents menu (on the left side of the homepage) and find the "Learn To Skate/Learn To Play Information" folder.
 All of the required documents can be found there.
 You can pay on-line after registration or mail your payment to: NEYHA, PO Box 278, Mansfield, CT 06268.

-We offer two separate sessions of Learn to Skate.
+We offer three six-week sessions of Learn to Skate.
 Each session costs $200 for a full weekend (Saturday & Sunday) or $100 for 1 weekend day ( Saturday OR Sunday).
 In February or March we host a tournament to celebrate the end of the season.
 This is great fun for all.
 Coaches will get all kids, regardless of ability, involved as long as they are willing!
 All players will receive a trophy!
 Parent volunteers will be needed for various tournament related tasks.

 - Practices are Saturday and Sunday mornings at 7:15am for session 1.

 - For Sessions 2-5, Saturday's will reamain at 7:15am but Sunday's time will change to 11am.

 - All practices are one (1) hour long.